sahilseth/rfun/README.md

 ## Using a non-base package
 ### Let us get a example Rmd file
 ```
-## get the path to a example Rmd file.
+## get path to an example Rmd file.
 Assuming we have knitr installed.
 rfun system.file package=knitr ...=examples/knitr-minimal.Rmd
 ## ------- save the filename in a BASH variable rmd
 rmd=$(rfun system.file package=knitr ...=examples/knitr-minimal.Rmd)